 Our identification service

-If you have apples that you would like MAN to identify for you, particularly if you live in or near the Welsh Marches region or think the varieties come from this region, please do send them in.
-You can do this either personally at one of the Shows we’ll be attending this being our preferred option, (see Events) or by post/courier using our Identification Form .
+If you have apples that you would like MAN to identify for you, particularly if you live in or near the Welsh Marches region or think the varieties come from this region, you can do this in person at one of the Shows we attend this being our preferred option, (see Events) or by contacting the secretary if you live further afield.